elliotberdy/myfood/README.md

 Project Website: [http://www.elliotberdy.onrender.com/ ](https://elliotberdy.onrender.com/)

-Thank you to https://startbootstrap.com/themes/freelancer for the starting template :)

 ### About MyFood

 MyFood is a personal project of mine that can track the food a user is eating and how they are feeling after that food.
 As an active and health conscious person, I have always been interested in what foods are best for me personally, but it is near impossible to mentally keep track of these trends.
 I therefore developed MyFood to keep track of all of this for me and allow me to see trends in how certain foods make me feel.
 This is an ongoing project that is not yet done, but feel free to play around with it!